IIIF/cookbook-recipes/recipe/0046-rendering/index.md

 ## Example

-In this example, the PDF to be made available is for the program as a whole, and as such the `rendering` property is on the Manifest.
+In this example, a PDF is made available for the program as a whole, and as such the `rendering` property is on the Manifest.
 If PDFs were available for each view or page separately, each Canvas would be the logical place for the corresponding PDF.

 To see the property in action in Mirador, toggle the sidebar by activating the three-line ("hamburger") menu in the upper left-hand corner of the content window.
 You should then, in the "Related" area, see the link under the "Alternate formats" heading.